pisa-engine/pisa/docs/source/query_index.md

     $ ./bin/create_wand_data -c ../test/test_data/test_collection -o test_collection.wand

 If you want to compress the file append `--compress` at the end of the command.
+When using variable-sized blocks (for VBMW) via the `--variable-block` parameter, you can also specify lambda with the `-l <float>` or `--lambda <float>` flags.
+The value of lambda impacts the mean size of the variable blocks that are output.
+See the VBMW paper (listed below) for more details.

 ## Query algorithms